Astrid Zydower: Biography

-Zydower was born in 1930 in a small village in what is now Poland, which at that time was within the borders of Germany.
+Zydower was born in 1930 in a small German village in the Prussian province Posen-West Prussia, what is now within the borders of Poland.
 As a Jewish family, the Zydowers faced discrimination and oppression under the Nazi government so in 1939 the three Zydower children were evacuated to Britain on the last Kindertransport train to leave the territory before the start of World War II.

 During The Holocaust both of Zydower's parents were deported to and then killed in the Auschwitz concentration camp.

 In England the three Zydower children were taken into foster care by a Quaker family, the Freemans, in Sheffield.
 At first unable to speak English, Astrid Zydower struggled at school but did show a talent for drawing and went on to study at Sheffield School of Art.
 From there she won a scholarship to the Royal College of Art in London where, from 1952 to 1957, she was taught sculpture by first Frank Dobson then John Skeaping and attended Leon Underwood's drawing classes.
 When she graduated Zydower was offered a job as an assistant to Jacob Epstein but refused the role as she had already been commissioned to work on the Observer Film Exhibition and the Telford Bicentenary Exhibition by Richard Buckle.